Kent Cottage at Landfall (Brigus)

 The Heritage Foundation of Newfoundland and Labrador declared the Kent Cottage in Brigus a Heritage Structure in June 1988.

-Also view the Landfall (Kent Cottage) Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
-The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
+Also view the Landfall (Kent Cottage) Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site or at the Landfall Trust web site The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.